yousefelassal/quote-cron/README.md

 > All the world is a stage, And all the men and women merely players.
 They have their exits and entrances; Each man in his time plays many parts.

 > I have done my best: that is about all the philosophy of living one needs.

+> I'd rather regret the things that I have done than the things that I have not done.